zopefoundation/manuel/src/manuel/README.txt

 Multiple doctest parsers
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You may use server doctest parsers in the same session, for example,
+You may use several doctest parsers in the same session, for example,
 to support shell commands and Python code in the same document.

     >>> m = (manuel.doctest.Manuel(parser=DocTestPyParser()) +